About domain tables

 Custom domain tables

-Some customer data sources are only available in a state that requires the use of SQL to construct a complete record that is usable by the Stitch process.
+Some customer data sources are only available in a state that requires the use of SQL to construct a complete record that can be made available to the Stitch process.
 This is often true with interaction records, which typically require some data shaping to map the data that is available in the data source to the semantic tags that are required by Amperity for transactions.

 These semantic tags generate the Unified Itemized Transactions table, which is then used as the underlying reference for the Unified Transactions, Transaction Attributes, and Transaction Attributes Extended tables.